-These two possibilities worried southerners like James Monroe, George Mason (who owned over 300 slaves) and the southern Christian evangelical, Patrick Henry (who opposed slavery on principle, but also opposed freeing slaves).
+These two possibilities worried southerners like James Monroe, George Mason (who owned more than 300 slaves) and the southern Christian evangelical, Patrick Henry (who opposed slavery on principle, but also opposed freeing slaves).

 This was not an imagined threat.
 Famously, 12 years earlier, during the lead-up to the Revolutionary War, Lord Dunsmore offered freedom to slaves who could escape and join his forces.
 "Liberty to Slaves" was stitched onto their jacket pocket flaps.
-During the War, British General Henry Clinton extended the practice in 1779.
-And numerous freed slaves served in General Washington's army.
+During the war, British General Henry Clinton extended the practice in 1779.
+Numerous freed slaves served in General Washington's army.

 Thus, southern legislators and plantation owners lived not just in fear of their own slaves rebelling, but also in fear that their slaves could be emancipated through military service.